 Manang to Tilicho Base Camp 4170m.

-There are also articles of some trekkers having slid down 200-250 meters and had to scramble back to the main trail.
-We had late lunch, and there was a Korean photographer with his porter, a Swedish guy who wanted to go over Mesokanto pass to Jomsom but decided to turn back as there was snow, and the wind was strong.
+There are also articles about some trekkers having slid down 200-250 meters and scrambled back to the main trail.
+We had late lunch, and a Korean photographer with his porter, a Swedish guy who wanted to go over Mesokanto pass to Jomsom but decided to turn back as there was snow, and the wind was strong.
 A group of 7 Nepali trekkers had driven to Shree Kharka the previous day and continued to base camp.
 They went on to Tilicho Lake this morning without proper acclimatization; even we, Nepalese, need to give our body enough time to adjust to the altitude’s lack of oxygen.
 They arrived at the lodge in the evening while admiring the beautiful sunset with 3 South African Siblings and a lone French trekker who came to the base camp after us.
-The Nepalese youths were exhausted, dehydrated, but fortunately, no one was hurt.
-We went to bed around nine as usual; there was strong wind around 1 am, felt like it would blow the roofs off the lodge.
+The Nepalese youths were exhausted and dehydrated, but fortunately, no one was hurt.
+We went to bed around nine as usual; there was strong wind around 1 am; it felt like it would blow the roofs off the lodge.
 However, Andrew and I stepped out of our rooms to go to the toilet – we were surprised that the wind was not cold.

 Tilicho Lake 4980m and back to Khangsar.